Follicular Non-Hodgkin's Lymphoma Patient Stories

 Indications and Usage

-ZEVALIN® (ibritumomab tiuxetan) injection for intravenous use is a prescription medication that has three parts: two treatments of rituximab and one treatment of Yttrium-90 (Y-90) ZEVALIN.
-Rituximab is used to reduce the amount of B-cells in your blood and Y-90 ZEVALIN is given to treat your non-Hodgkin's lymphoma (NHL).
+ZEVALIN® (ibritumomab tiuxetan) injection for intravenous use is a prescription medication that has three parts: two infusions of rituximab and one injection of Yttrium-90 (Y-90) ZEVALIN.
+Rituximab is used to reduce the number of B-cells in your blood and Y-90 ZEVALIN is given to treat your non-Hodgkin's lymphoma (NHL).

 The ZEVALIN therapeutic regimen is used to treat patients with: